babblevoice/tino/README.md

 </ul>
 ```

+If the content file includes a `tags` key, this key can be used in place of n to generate one item for each tag.
+See [Additional values](#additional-values) below for the values available for use in that template.

 ##### Path inclusion

 Default path inclusion syntax for path parts to root is `==>`.
 For example, the attribute `href="==>assets/logo.svg"` in a `.page` template for blog/news/, i.e. for a page two levels deep, becomes in the output file `href="../../assets/logo.svg"`.